Beyond universality in random matrix theory

-For the matrices themselves, we compute the smallest eigenvalues of the Gram matrix constructed from $(n+\nu) \times n$ complex random matrices with Julia \cite{julia} code provided for the reader's convenience:
+For the matrices themselves, we compute the smallest eigenvalues of the Gram matrix constructed from $(n+\nu) \times n$ complex random matrices with Julia \cite{julia} code provided for the reader's convenience in Table~\ref{tabb2}.

-\subsection{Smallest Singular Value Experiments}
+\subsection{Smallest singular value experiments}

-Let $A$ be a random $n+\nu$ by $n$ complex matrix with iid real and complex entries all with mean $0$, variance $1$ and kurtosis $\gamma$.
-In the next several subsections we display special cases of our results, with experiment vs. theory curves for $\nu=0,1,$ and $2$.
+Let $A$ be a random $n+\nu$ by $n$ complex matrix with i.i.d. real and complex entries all with mean $0$, variance $1$ and kurtosis $\gamma$.
+In the next several subsections, we display special cases of our results, with experiment vs. theory curves for $\nu=0,1$ and $2$.

 We consider the cumulative distribution function

 where $\sigma_{\min}(A)$ is the smallest singular value of $A$.
 We also consider the density